OWASP/ASVS/4.0/en/0x04-Assessment_and_Certification.md

 ## The Role of Penetration Testing

-It is possible to perform a manual penetration test and verify all L1 issues without requiring access to source code, but this is not a leading practice.
-L2 requires at least some access to developers, documentation, code, and authenticated access to the system.
+It is possible to perform a manual penetration test and verify a large number of L1 issues without requiring access to source code, however there are a handful of situations where this isn't possible.
+Where possible, access to developers, documentation, code, and  varying levels of user access for the target system, is required when performing a L2 Assessment.
 Complete penetration testing coverage at Level 3 is not possible, as most of the additional issues involve review of system configuration, malicious code review, threat modeling, and other non-penetration testing artifacts.

 ### As Detailed Security Architecture Guidance

 One of the more common uses for the Application Security Verification Standard is as a resource for security architects.
-The two major security architecture frameworks, SABSA or TOGAF, are missing a great deal of information that is necessary to complete application security architecture review.
+The Sherwood Applied Business Security Architecture (SABSA) is missing a great deal of information that is necessary to complete a thorough application security architecture review.
 ASVS can be used to fill in those gaps by allowing security architects to choose better controls for common problems, such as data protection patterns and input validation strategies.

 ### As a Replacement for Off-the-shelf Secure Coding Checklists